Civil Air Patrol: Cadet program awards and grade structure

 Cadets have a rank structure similar to the United States Air Force enlisted and officer grades, excluding those of general officers.
 A cadet starts as a cadet airman basic and is promoted as he or she completes each achievement.
 Unlike the regular armed forces, where it is possible to enter either directly as a commissioned following completion of some form of officer training (service academy, college ROTC, or OCS/OTS, etc.), or enlist and eventually advance to non-commissioned officer or petty officer status, a CAP cadet must be promoted through every CAP cadet enlisted grade to achieve the rank of CAP cadet second lieutenant.

 To complete an achievement, a cadet must pass a physical fitness test and two written tests, one for leadership and one for aerospace education.
 The only exceptions to this rule are the promotions to cadet airman and cadet staff sergeant, which have no aerospace test.
 For some achievements, an additional test of drill proficiency is required.
+Achievements excluding milestone awards do not require tests, simply interactive modules in the learning management system, Absorb.
 In the new promotion system, effective as of 2010, there is a drill test for all CAP cadet enlisted grades.